survivejs/webpack-book/manuscript/styling/01_loading.md

 ### cssnext

-[cssnext](http://cssnext.io/) is a PostCSS plugin that allows to experience the future now with certain restrictions.
+[cssnext](http://cssnext.io/) is a PostCSS plugin that allows experiencing the future now with certain restrictions.
 You can use it through [postcss-cssnext](https://www.npmjs.com/package/postcss-cssnext) and enable it as follows:

 ```javascript
 {